aoswalt/dotfiles/README.md

 ## Description

-My miscellaneous config files for setting up my shell.
+My miscellaneous dotfiles for setting up my shell.

-Files are setup by creating symlinks pointing to files in the repo to allow for easy updating.
+Files are setup by creating symlinks pointing to files in the repo to allow for easy updating, prompting for overwriting.

+Some applications can be installed automatically.

 ## Setup

-Run `install.sh` to create the symlinks.
+Run `install.sh` to see a list of the option flags available.

-## Soft Dependencies

-* tmux
-* zsh
-* oh-my-zsh
-* neovim
-* ag - the silver searcher
-* Konsole (on Ubuntu for ligatures)